 Interstate 10 traverses the southernmost portion of Alabama between Moss Point, Mississippi and Pensacola, Florida.
 The route aids in cross-country travel, commerce, and with hurricane evacuation.
-Serving the city of Mobile, Interstate 10 also acts as the main route to the growing eastern suburbs in Baldwin County along the Eastern Shore of Mobile Bay.
+Serving the city of Mobile, I-10 also acts as the main commuter route to the growing Baldwin County suburbs along the Eastern Shore of Mobile Bay.
 ALDOT's long range plans outline expanding the entire 66-mile section of I-10 in the state to at least six overall lanes.
 Presently the freeway expands to six or more lanes northeast from Exit 15 (U.S. 90) to the Water Street ramps (Exit 26B) at Downtown Mobile.

 16.2 miles of Interstate 10 between the Mississippi state line and U.S. 90 at Theodore (Exit 15) opened to traffic in 1965.1

 The Mobile Bayway opened to traffic in 1978.
 The twin spans are illuminated with overhead lighting.
 Dynamic message boards and variable speed limit signs are used throughout the eight-mile viaducts as well.
 These signs were installed after sea fog resulted in a catastrophic car pileup involving over 200 vehicles in 1995.

 During strong wind events, such as tropical storms and hurricanes, U.S. 90 & 98 along Battleship Parkway often closes due to tidal flooding.
 During these times, Interstate 10 provides the lone roadway between Mobile and the Eastern Shore in Baldwin County.